Awesome 4th of July Outdoor Decor Ideas

 TIP: Don’t throw away reusable decorations that are in good condition, especially anything in red (all the patriotic holidays, Christmas, Valentine’s Day, Kentucky Derby).

-Stars in red white and blue were easy to stick in the shred.
+Stars in red, white and blue were easy to stick in the shred.

 I have to give Sweet Shark credit for this idea.
-I asked him to come outside and give me his opinion of my fourth of July outdoor decorations so far.
+I asked him to come outside and give me his opinion of my Fourth of July outdoor decorations so far.
 We both agreed that the truck looked a little bare.
-He went back inside the house and brought out these faux flowers which were on the breakfast room table.
-He stuffed them in the cab of the truck and I stuffed a little more.

 We stepped back to look and agreed that the flowers were a great addition.